 How Much Will You Pay In Extra Help?

-With the full Extra Help benefit in 2016, an eligible beneficiary should pay no more than $2.95 for a generic drug (or a brand-name drug treated as a generic) and $7.40 for any other brand-name drug.
-For those qualifying for partial Extra Help, an eligible beneficiary should pay no more than 15 percent of the cost of drugs on your plan’s formulary (or list of covered drugs) until you reach the out-of-pocket maximum.
-Most people who qualify for Extra Help also pay nothing or a reduced amount for their monthly premium or annual deductible.
+With the full Extra Help benefit in 2020, an eligible beneficiary should pay no more than $3.60 for a generic drug (or a brand-name drug treated as a generic) and $8.95 for any other brandname drug.
+Savings for individuals enrolled in Extra Help are estimated to be about $4,900 per year.
+Most people who qualify for Extra Help pay nothing, or a reduced amount, for their monthly premium and annual deductible and will pay no more than the LIS drug coverage cost limit.

 How to Qualify for Extra Help